Office of Academic Assessment

 OAA coordinates a variety of assessment-related activities both internal (e.g., assessment reporting, Graduation Survey data, institutional surveys, engagement of students in the assessment process, and the University-wide Evaluation of Teaching and Learning course evaluations) and external (e.g., National Survey of Student Engagement).
 OAA maintains assessment processes within the Learning Management System (i.e., Canvas).
 OAA offers faculty, staff, and programs support via consultations, workshops, and resources on assessment.
 OAA also supports assessment activities related to accreditation and program review processes.

 Dr. Jessica Turos is the Associate Director of Academic Assessment.
 Eric Bell is the Survey and Program Data Coordinator.
-Dr. Carrie Hamady, Distinguised Teaching Professor and Director Undergraduate Didactic Program in Nutrition and Dietetics, is a faculty affiliate of the office who conducts faculty professional development and consultations on the use of Canvas for assessment of BGP and program learning outcomes.
-The OAA Graduate Assistants for the academic year 2022-2023 are Abhishek Dhole, Blessing Torsu, and Sodiq Ambali.
+Dr. Audrey Conway Roberts, Assistant Professor in the School of Counseling, Higher Education, Leadership and Foundations, is a faculty associate of the office.
+The OAA Graduate Assistants for the academic year 2023-2024 are Elvis Chukwuani and Justice Avornu.